-Extroverts, who represent anywhere from 50 to 74 percent of the world's population, enjoy interacting with and feeding off the energy of the people around them.
+Extroverts, who represent anywhere from 50 to 74 percent of the world’s population, enjoy interacting with and feeding off the people’s energy.
 They thrive in fast-paced settings, are expert multi-taskers, and learn by diving in and doing new things.

-Introverts make up the other 26 to 50 percent of the global populace, and tend to enjoy having time to themselves, feeding off their own thoughts and energy.
-They prefer undertaking one task at a time, observing situations before partaking in them, and spending their time socializing with smaller groups of people, generally people they know well.
+Introverts make up the other 26 to 50 percent of the global populace and tend to enjoy having time to feed off their thoughts and energy.
+They prefer undertaking one task at a time, observing situations before partaking in them, and spending their time socializing with smaller groups of people.
+Generally people they know well.

-Richard Depue, professor of psychology at Cornell University, believes that genes account for 50 to 70 percent of someone's personality traits.
-He states that one's interpretations of their environments and life experiences are largely determined by their inherited brain chemistry.
+Richard Depue, professor of psychology at Cornell University, believes that genes account for 50 to 70 percent of someone’s personality traits.
+He states that their inherited brain chemistry largely determines one’s interpretations of their environments and life experiences.

-The front area of an introvert's brain, an area stimulated by solitary activities, tends to be more active, while the back area of an extrovert's is more active.
-This part of the brain is activated by external stimuli and requires a greater amount of the chemical dopamine, the chemical component of the reward center of the brain.
+The front area of an introvert’s brain, an area stimulated by solitary activities, tends to be more active, while the back area of an extrovert’s is more active.
+This part of the brain is activated by external stimuli and requires a greater amount of the chemical dopamine, the chemical component of the brain’s reward centre.

 - Greater activity in the frontal lobes and anterior thalamus, areas of the brain associated with recalling events, making plans and problem-solving.

 - Tends to be more gregarious and outgoing.

 - Is more expressive and volunteers personal information more freely.

 - Has a large number of friends.